hchapman/hchapman.github.io/classes/s2018-369/index.md

 +   You can use [Python](https://www.python.org) with [Numpy/Scipy](http://www.numpy.org/) for most things, too.

-+   The Engineering department is likely to use [MATLAB](https://www.engr.colostate.edu/ens/info/software/matlab.html) a lot, but might cost money.
-You might be able to find it in their computer labs.
++   The Engineering department is likely to use [MATLAB](https://www.engr.colostate.edu/ens/info/software/matlab.html) a lot.
+CSU has a [university-wide license and you can download MATLAB here](https://www.mathworks.com/academia/tah-portal/colorado-state-university-40638290.html).
+You also might be able to find it in their computer labs.
 [GNU Octave](https://www.gnu.org/software/octave/) is free and similar, but not perfect.

 +   [Mathematica](https://www.wolfram.com/mathematica/) is an expensive tool that can do linear algebra.
 [WolframAlpha](http://www.wolframalpha.com/) can do a lot of one-off calculations for you, and is free and online.